Blog

 1) .NET Standard

-- .NET Standard isn't a Framework but an agreement, an interface. .NET Standard is a series of APIs that allow multiple instances of .NET which are agree on something
+- .NET Standard isn't a framework but an agreement, an interface. .NET Standard is a series of APIs that the multiple implementations of .NET agree on

 - .NET Standard provides a specification for any platform to implement.
 It allows sharing code, binaries, and skills between .NET client, server and all flavors.

-- All .NET Runtimes provider by Microsoft implement the standard
+- All .NET runtimes provided by Microsoft implement the standard

 How to test

 You have to install the .NET Core 2.0 framework and the preview of Visual Studio 2017.
-Visual Studio 2017 Preview will install another install of Visual Studio 2017 so you can have Visual Studio 2017 and Visual Studio 2017 Preview side-by-side.
+Visual Studio 2017 Preview will install a separate instance of Visual Studio 2017, so you can have Visual Studio 2017 and Visual Studio 2017 Preview side by side.

 Application configuration

-- The ASP.NET Core team did a rollback on the project.json file, to come back to a old-like CSPROJ, still in XML but with a much lighter format
+- The ASP.NET Core team rolled back the project.json file, to come back to an old-style CSPROJ, still in XML but with a much lighter format

-- The package dependency management allows to reference packages of packages, to avoid reference dozens of packages manually, but you still can do this if you prefer
+- The package dependency management allows you to reference packages of packages, to avoid referencing dozens of packages manually, but you can still do that if you prefer

-- The host and application configuration is now managed by the Dependency Injection module, who simplify the process and add more flexibility
+- The host and application configuration is now managed by the Dependency Injection module, which simplifies the process and adds more flexibility

-- The default configuratrion file format is still Json
+- The default configuration file format is still JSON

 Razor Pages